 Whether it be probate, trustee, divorce or bankruptcy sales, the involvement of the court system severely complicates most arms-length transactions.
-My 25 years of experience as a former trial attorney handling real estate litigation in each of these types of transactions can serve to assist you as you navigate the sale of property under court supervision.
+My experience includes handling real estate litigation in each of these types of transactions and can serve to assist you as you navigate the sale of property under court supervision.

 As a licensed real estate agent now working with Sotheby’s International Realty, I assist attorneys (for buyers and sellers) in the sale of properties that must undergo the additional scrutiny of creditors, judges, and beneficiaries.

 I can help you jump through hoops: Generically called “due-diligence” in the judicial process, the legal procedure of selling properties subject to court oversight requires additional assurance that proper notice, marketing, and maximal value is derived from a transaction.
 The additional layer of scrutiny is satisfied with painstakingly prepared disclosures and declarations that are typically filed with the court.
-Having successfully completed thousands of property sales, settlements and exchanges involving litigation, mediation, arbitration and court-sanctioned auctions, I can help assure that property sales are efficiently completed.
+Having successfully completed property sales, settlements and exchanges involving litigation, mediation, arbitration and court-sanctioned auctions, I can help your attorney complete a property sale efficiently.

 Sale of Property after Death of a Property Owner (with or without a will):

-Not uncommonly, I am contacted by a lawyer (or an executor of a will) to assist in the post-mortem process of selling properties on behalf of an estate.
+Call for assistance in the post-mortem process of selling properties on behalf of an estate.
 California’s Probate Code and local court rules require attorneys to timely process declarations and form-driven petitions.
-I can assist with this process as I have ready-knowledge on all aspects of the probate process.
+I can assist your attorney with this process as I have ready-knowledge on all aspects of the probate process.

 Appointment of the Administrator or Executor of the estate.
 In most cases, the decedent’s will names an executor who is designated to handle the distribution of assets, including real property.
 If no executor is named, if the named executor is unwilling to serve, or if there is no will, the court appoints an administrator to carry out these duties.
 The executor or administrator is the person who has the authority to list and sell the property.
 A sale cannot proceed until that person has been identified.

 As provided in the Independent Administration of Estates Act (IAEA), the executor establishes a list price for the real property.
 The price takes into account the appraisal by the Probate Referee and is usually determined with the assistance of a real estate agent experienced in probate and trust sales.
 The property is then listed for sale through that agent.
-My resume and experience handling these matters is an assurance to the courts that any property sale will be completed competently.
+Let my experience help to ensure that any property sale will be completed competently.

 I will then market the real property to the public as aggressively as possible to attract the highest offer.
 This generally involves a number of approaches, including signage, newspaper advertising, listing on several real estate websites and hosting open houses for other real estate agents and potential home buyers.
 This is where the Sotheby’s association comes in handy.